modin-project/modin/docs/getting_started/using_modin/using_modin_cluster/using_modin_ray_cluster.rst

    exit

-Executing on a cluster environment
+Executing in a cluster environment
 ----------------------------------

 .. note::